ramorel/ramorel.github.io/_pages/dissertation_3.md

 rates by grade.
 I will describe variables I use in a moment.

-To identify the causal relationship between demographic changes and testing boycotts, I use a **differences-in-differences** framework, a common econometric technique for making causal inferences from observational data.
+To identify the causal relationship between demographic changes and testing boycotts, I use a **difference-in-differences** framework, a common econometric technique for making causal inferences from observational data.
 There are several problems with observational data, in contrast with experimental data, when it comes to causal inference.